clearbluejar/clearbluejar.github.io/_posts/2023-11-08-decompilation-debugging-pretending-all-binaries-come-with-source-code.md

 # Pretending All Binaries Come With Source Code

-Modern [decompilers](https://en.wikipedia.org/wiki/Decompiler) attempt to produce pseudo code that matches the original source.
-Pairing this ability with runtime debugging tools lets you debug closed source applications like they were your very own.
-Here is an example of debugging the standard Windows `wordpad.exe` application with Ghidra, stepping through pseudo-code and pretending like we have source.
+Modern [decompilers](https://en.wikipedia.org/wiki/Decompiler) attempt to produce pseudo-code that matches the original.
+Pairing this ability with runtime debugging tools lets you debug closed-source applications like they were your very own.
+Here is an example of debugging Windows' `wordpad.exe` application with Ghidra, stepping through pseudo-code and pretending like we have source.

 ![](/assets/img/2023-11-08-decompilation-debugging-pretending-all-binaries-come-with-source-code/wordpad-debug-step-short.gif){: .shadow }_Decompilation Debugging of `wordpad.exe`_